Kimono is a Japanese tradition, art, technique and culture.

 The fifth is synthetic fiber.
 A kimono made of polyester or other "synthetic fibers" (= chemical fibers).
 Resistant to water, can be worn on rainy days, and can be washed at home.
 Cheap.
 Polyester kimonos are not very breathable, so they accumulate heat and become hot in the summer.
 In the winter, the kimono does not heat up well because of its poor thermal conductivity, and it is also cold because it is hard to fit the body.

-Different types of kimono can be distinguished depending on how they are made.
+Different types of kimono can be distinguished depending on how they are made and where they made.